 If you do not meet the entry requirements for this course, you may be interested in our Introduction to Health Sciences course.
 This is completed over one year and provides an introduction to clinical and professional healthcare, enabling you to progress on to this course on successful completion (subject to meeting progression criteria, please visit the Introduction to Health Sciences course page for more details).

-Applicants educated outside of an English speaking country, without GCSEs are required to hold IELTS at:
+Applicants educated outside of an English speaking country, without GCSEs are required to hold:

 If you are not from the European Economic Area / Switzerland and you are coming to study in the UK, you may need to apply for a visa or entry clearance to come to the UK to study.